mantczakaus/ont_amplicon/README.md

 - 280Gb/760Gb for the blast NCBI database coreNT/NT
 - 3.4Gb for the MetaCOXI database

-To run the pipeline will also require at least 2 cores and ~40Gb of memory per sample.
+To run, the pipeline will also require at least 2 cores and ~40Gb of memory per sample.
 The pipeline will generate ~5-100Mb of files per sample, depending on the number of consensuses recovered per sample and if mapping back to reference is required.
 Make sure you have enough space available on your local machine before running several samples at the same time.

 1. Install Java if not already on your system.
 Follow the java download instructions provided on this [`page`](https://www.nextflow.io/docs/latest/getstarted.html#installation).